Fractures

 • Intense pain while trying to stand or lift an object

-• Pain in the body part
+• Pain where the injury happened

 What Is the Treatment for Bone Fractures?